 Hopefully, by now you will have a good idea of what TTL value you want for your site.
 Now we can see how to change this value on a Kinsta site.

 You can change the TTL of your DNS records quite easily with Kinsta.
 This customizable setting is available with the Kinsta DNS menu in your Kinsta dashboard’s sidebar.

 Navigate to Kinsta DNS and add your domain.
 Click on the chosen domain to add and view DNS records.
 From there, you can click on Add a DNS record > TTL.

 From the drop-down menu, you can choose a TTL from one hour to four weeks.
 One hour is the default.
 We don’t recommend going beyond 24 hours unless your DNS has very infrequent changes and updates.

 There are many other DNS records that you can change here, so we recommend checking out our guide to adding DNS records to Kinsta DNS.
-If you don’t use Kinsta for your WordPress hosting, you may need to check directly with your hosting provider to find out how to adjust TTL values.
+If you don’t use Kinsta for your hosting, you may need to check directly with your hosting provider to find out how to adjust TTL values.

 TTL is an essential setting that enables you to control how long a server stores your site’s information.
 You can make your TTL longer or shorter to decrease your page load time, keep data up-to-date, and avoid DDoS attacks.

 You can set your TTL as low as 30 seconds or as high as 24 hours.
 However, for most general sites, a TTL between 1 and 24 hours provides an excellent balance.
 By choosing this value, you can keep your site loading quickly and still showing current data.